tbonaciUW/EEP_520_Spring2021/week7/Lecture7_README.md

 # Map Iterators

 You can iterate through the keys and values of a `map` with iterators.
 The order in which the iterators visit the elements of the map is not guaranteed, so do not depend on it.
-For example, using the definition of `m` above,
+For example, using the definition of `person` above,

 ```c++
 for(auto i = person.begin(); i != person.end(); i++) {